 other's papers, issues and problems that need thought.

-Write a major paper not to exceed 3500 words.
+Each student will write a major paper not longer than 3500 words.
 This paper

-Christian message, and it will develop a clearly identified thesis.
+Christian message and will develop a clearly identified thesis.

 and respond to the papers of two other students.
 Each response